SBRG/Bootcamp/README.md

 ### Download the bootcamp course material

 Go to the top of the repository page and press the ZIP button to download a a ZIP file of the course content.
-Unpack it
+Unpack it.
 ![ZIP](https://raw.github.com/SBRG/Bootcamp/master/img/5NGgDAn.png)

 You can also clone it to your favorite location